MY TOP TEN CAN LEAD HIT PARADE

 SANTA BARBARA (A P O’Brien)

 This Camelot filly looked a top-class prospect when bursting clear to win a mile maiden at the on her sole start at two.
-A Camelot half-sister to three-time Group 1 winner Iridessa and Breeders' Cup Mile winner Order Of Australia, she should possess more stamina than that pair so could end up as an Oaks filly, but is likely to start her season in the 1000 Guineas.
-Despite her inexperience, she heads the for both Classics, and – judged on the visual impression that she created on debut – it will be a surprise if she isn't a Group 1 performer in her own right this season.
+A Camelot half-sister to three-time Group 1 winner Iridessa and Breeders’ Cup Mile winner Order Of Australia, she should possess more stamina than that pair so could end up as an Oaks filly, but is likely to start her season in the 1000 Guineas.
+Despite her inexperience, she heads the betting for both Classics, and – judged on the visual impression that she created on debut – it will be a surprise if she isn’t a Group 1 performer in her own right this season.
 She looks very exciting.

 WORDSWORTH (A P O’Brien)

-Another once-raced maiden who holds entries in the Dante and the Derby, he is a full-brother to the highclass Kew Gardens (winner of the 2018 ) and is another who shaped with an abundance of promise on his sole start at two.
+Another once-raced maiden who holds entries in the Dante and the Derby, he is a full-brother to the highclass Kew Gardens (winner of the 2018 St Leger) and is another who shaped with an abundance of promise on his sole start at two.
 Sent off favourite for a mile maiden at the Curragh, he looked the likely winner when coming between horses inside the final furlong, only to be swamped late on by stable-mate High Definition.
 The winner won the Group 2 Beresford Stakes on his only subsequent start and currently heads the betting for the Derby, whilst third home Flying Visit won a Group 3 in late-October.
 Stepping up to middle-distances will help this son of Galileo, who looks a surefire winner before being forced into pattern company.

 ZEEBAND (Roger Varian)

-Touched upon briefly already, this Sea The Stars four-year-old is another who didn't race at two, so could be open to plenty of improvement in his second season on the track.
-The penny dropped with him once upped to 1m6f and entering handicap company, winning at and Thirsk, before he put up a career-best when runner-up in a competitive event at York in October.
+Touched upon briefly already, this Sea The Stars four-year-old is another who didn’t race at two, so could be open to plenty of improvement in his second season on the track.
+The penny dropped with him once upped to 1m6f and entering handicap company, winning at Ripon and , before he put up a career-best when runner-up in a competitive event at York in October.
 He showed more pace that day, suggesting that he will be capable of winning over slightly shorter, and he begins the season at the right end of the handicap on a mark of 87.
-I would be disappointed if he didn't end up contesting some of the better middledistance/staying handicaps as the season progresses, and he is in the right hands to enjoy a productive campaign.
+I would be disappointed if he didn’t end up contesting some of the better middledistance/staying handicaps as the season progresses, and he is in the right hands to enjoy a productive campaign.

 Comments are closed.